larsen/crawler/README.md

 Crawler is an experimental dungeon generation library.
 The goal is to be able to procedurally generate a dungeon for use in a rogue-like, or really any dungeon-exploration game.

-In its current form, Crawler is not very usable, as it is in its infancy and is lacking features and fairly incomplete.

 ## Installation

-As mentioned, Crawler is incomplete and is not included in QuickLisp yet.
+Crawler is not included in QuickLisp yet.
 If you would still like to try it out, you can simply clone this repository to your QuickLisp local-projects directory.

 ## Usage